alan-turing-institute/dce-community/README.md

 🎯DCE Community Vision
 ---

 DCE aims to develop a decentralised structure that fosters autonomy and flexibility among researchers and potentially lead to a diverse range of research directions.
 However, it keeps the identity of a community of practice, where members involved in research and para-research come together to share knowledge, experiences, and best practices.
 However, it also keeps the identity of a community of practice, where members involved in research and para-research come together to share knowledge, experiences, and best practices.
-DCE community promotes continuous learning and skill development in data-centric engineering with the underpinning practices of open science culture: transparency, collaboration, and sharing of research output.

 DCE community promotes continuous learning and skill development in data-centric engineering with the underpinning values and practices of open science culture: transparency, collaboration, and sharing of research output.

 📟 Connect with the DCE Community
 ---